jssteinberg/termcwd/README.md

 nnoremap <silent> <leader><cr> <cmd>call termcwd#splitGet()<cr>
 ```

-Now your leader key + Enter toggles/focuses your main terminal for the window-local current working directory (CWD).
+Now your leader key + Enter toggles/focuses your main terminal for the window-local CWD.

 When you open another CWD within (Neo)vim – for instance when opening another session – the same mapping will now toggle/focus the main terminal for **that** CWD.
 Then you return to your previous CWD and the same mapping will now toggle/focus that CWD's main terminal.